-5.2 Identifying the Contents of the Server Shipping Carton
+5.3 Identifying the Contents of the Server Shipping Carton

-Unpack the server shipping carton and locate the materials necessary for installing the server.
+Unpack the server shipping carton and locate materials and documentation necessary for installing the server.
 All the rack mounting hardware necessary for installing the server into the rack is included with the rack or the server.